seschwan/ios-sprint-challenge-experiences/README.md

 1. A single model object that represents an experience.
 The requirements for this model object are:
       - An audio recording
       - A video recording
-      - A image
+      - An image
       - The model object must and conform to the `MKAnnotation` protocol.

-**Note:** you are welcome to add any other properties and methods you wish in the model object.
+**Note:** You are welcome to add any other properties and methods you wish in the model object.

 2. A map view controller that adds an annotation for each experience created.
 Simply show the title of the experience on the annotation.
 3. A straightforward UI similar to the screen recording that lets a user create an experience with an image, video, audio, and location.
 The location can either be the user's current location or you may let them select a location however you choose to implement it (`MKLocalSearch`, pin dropping, etc).